Introduction

 Current financial reports indicate that GM is back to profitability, and it is likely to continue with this trend.
 Moreover, the firm has continued to realize increased revenues (except for the fiscal year 2015) because of year-over-year growing demands and sales across the globe.

-For current and potential investors, GM resumed dividend payment in 2014, and it paid $1.2 and $1.38 for the fiscal years 2014 and 2015, respectively.
+For current and potential investors, GM resumed dividend payments in 2014, and it paid $1.2 and $1.38 for the fiscal years 2014 and 2015, respectively.
 Still, the company focuses on enhanced investment in different divisions to improve its technologies, particularly on more affordable electric cars.

-The continued investment and dividend pay demonstrate that GM executives have confidence in the future performance of the company.
+The continued investment and dividend pay demonstrates that GM executives have confidence in the future performance of the company.
 To this end, the financial significance of the GM to the US economy or global economy and individual investors is significant and continues to reshape the US auto industry after decades of uncertainties.
 GM has massive financial, marketing, manufacturing, and technical resources, which it can leverage to facilitate the production, sales, and promotions of new cars globally.
 Its bailout following the financial crisis indicates how GM is important to the US general economy.

 While the company pays dividends, GM stock would be suitable for the patient, long-term investors with the buy-and-hold approach.
 According to analysts, GM stock offers an important opportunity for investors who are focused on long-term rewards and patient enough to sell in the future (Rosevear para.
 4).